naveen0928/namaste-react-v2/Notes.md

 # The above scenario will work like that because as DOM manipulation in react is most expensive, React will take render as a vatch of two components, implememts out the diff algorithm and then it goes to commit phase as commit phase takes some time

 # React lifecycle diagram - https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/
+# HOC - Function which takes a commponent and returns a component